dasgoba/npmistroke/README.md

 where,

-N: Total no. of PubMed entires on that date
+N: Total no. of PubMed entires on that date <br/>
-X: No. of hits related to query 'x'
+X: No. of hits related to query 'x' <br/>
-Y: No. of hits related to query 'y'
+Y: No. of hits related to query 'y' <br/>
-XY: No. of hits related to query X combined with query Y
+XY: No. of hits related to query X combined with query Y <br/>
-nPMI:
+nPMI: Normalized pointwise mutual information calculated using Bouma et al.